The Capital Springs Disc Golf Course will be closed on the following dates:

 Points of Interest Links

-The 30-acre off leash dog exercise area features an accessible parking area, nearly a mile of hard surface walking trails through restored prairie and a 3-acre small dog area.
+The park contains a 28 acre off-leash dog park, including a 3 acre small dog area, that includes an accessible parking area, and nearly a mile of hard surface walking trails through restored prairie.
 The 18-hole disc golf course was designed by local experts and traverses through open prairies and a glacial drumlin that is currently being restored to oak savanna.
 The course can also be accessed via the Capital City State Trail, with bicycle parking available at a trailhead that includes interpretive signage for a Native American mound group located nearby.

 This park is supported in part by the Friends of Capital Springs Recreation Area.